 The beaches in both cities provide plenty of sunbathing, swimming, fishing, and boating.
 But, let’s not forget golf.

 In Tampa, some of the best golf courses are just north and west of the city.
 Tampa Palms Golf & Country Club has 18 holes of golf designed by Arthur Hill.
-There’s also Pebble Creek Golf Course which has won awards and usually offers players a glimpse of alligators and sandhill cranes.
+There’s also Old Memorial Golf Course, a traditional golf course near Tampa International Airport.
 In Miami, some of the best places to tee off include The Biltmore in Coral Gables and Miami Beach Golf Course, which has been around since 1923.

 Real Estate and Homes for Sale